beingforthebenefit/PlexMonitorChrome/README.md

-# Plex Server Stats Firefox Extension
+# Plex Server Stats Chrome Extension

 <img src="./assets/plex-icon.png" width="200px" height="200px" alt="Plex Server Stats Logo">

 ## Description
-The Plex Server Stats Firefox Extension provides a convenient way to monitor the status of your Plex Media Server right from your Firefox browser toolbar.
+The Plex Server Stats Chrome Extension provides a convenient way to monitor the status of your Plex Media Server right from your Chrome browser toolbar.
 It displays real-time information about the current streams, activities, and library statistics.

 ## Installation
-You can install the Plex Server Stats Firefox Extension from the [Mozilla add-on collection](https://addons.mozilla.org/en-US/firefox/addon/plex-server-stats/).
-Simply visit the add-on page and click on the "Add to Firefox" button.
+You can install the Plex Server Stats Chrome Extension from the Chrome Extension Store.
+Simply visit the add-on page and click on the "Add to Chrome" button.

 ## Features
 - Display real-time information about current streams, activities, and library statistics.